brillout/goldpage/docs/readme.template.md

 Goldpage only takes care of building your pages.
 We leave the rest of the stack to you and
 Goldpage works with
-any server framework (Express, Koa, Hapi, ...), any view libray (React, Vue, React Native Web, ...), any language (ES7, TypeScript, PostCSS, ...), any provider (Redux, React Router, Vuex, Vue Router, GraphQL Apollo, Relay, ...),
+any server (Express, Koa, Hapi, ...), any view libray (React, Vue, React Native Web, ...), any language (ES7, TypeScript, PostCSS, ...), any provider (Redux, React Router, Vuex, Vue Router, GraphQL Apollo, Relay, ...),